-What is Charty in Islam?
+What is Charity in Islam?

 Allah says in the Holy:

 “And be steadfast in prayer and regular in charity: and whatever good ye send forth for your souls before you ye shall find it with Allah; for Allah sees well all that ye do.”
-(Quran Chapter 2 Surah Baqarah verse 110)

-Charity for Women:
+Charity in Islam for Women:

-It was then that the widow understood that her son needs the food more than the poor neighbor.
+It was then that the widow understood that her son needed the food more than the poor neighbor.
 Thus we need to give charity to our near kith and kin before we look further.

 Almighty Allah (SWT) says in the Noble Qur’an:

-Prophet Muhammad (pbuh) also said:
+Prophet Muhammad (PBUH) also said: